Martin Picard: Dreams, passion, generosity, and success

 Martin Picard had been studying food service management at the ITHQ for two years and worked in service before becoming interested in cooking.
 “Hey, I wanted to be a manager at the Ritz!” (laughs) During his internship at the Hotel Radio Chamalières, near Clermont-Ferrand in France, Martin wanted to try a position in the kitchen, “out of curiosity; and it was love at first sight!
 It was the first time that I felt so good, that I felt that the world was made for me.
 I understood that a universe was opening up for me; it was only then that I knew I had a love for cooking.”

 In a cooking class with professor Jean-Paul Grappe, Martin discovered the creative and artistic side of cooking that would fascinate him throughout his career.
 “I understood that there were no more limits; the kitchen expressed itself!
 I realized that what I had in my head, I could bring to the kitchen.”
 During his studies, Martin was sent to prestigious schools.
 He worked in some of the great kitchens, including those of Pierre Gagnaire, Michel Trama, and Marc Meneau.
 “I loved Meneau’s restaurant L’Espérance for its abundance and generosity.
 Mr. Meneau was a character, there was a mystery that accompanied this chef, that was part of his success.
 He was creative, a neophyte of the self-taught cuisine.
 I liked him a lot.
 And I was very surprised by the amount of foie gras they used.
 I had never seen so much foie gras in my life.”
 N.B.
-Le Pied de Cochon is — with all the restaurants combined — by far the biggest seller of foie gras in the world!
+Le Pied de Cochon could be — with all the restaurants combined — by far the biggest seller of foie gras in the world!
 A statistic verified and validated by the famous foie gras house Rougié.

 Martin Picard then began working as a garde-manger for chef Normand Laprise at the restaurant Citrus — a renowned high-end restaurant serving refined cuisine.
 Back then, things were very different.
 Everything had to be square; people couldn’t afford to step out of line or they would lose their credibility.
 “At Citrus, I was fascinated because Normand was breaking the boundaries of cooking!
 He offered unique opportunities for expression.
 I felt like I was part of a revolution.”